Old St. Patrick’s Church

 In 1983, Father Jack Wall became Pastor of Old St Patricks Church, the oldest public building in Chicago.
 With only four parishioners and a worn building, Father Wall began to revive the parish by developing community programs and restoring the church building, which houses original stained glass windows designed by artist Thomas O’Shaughnessy.

 The windows, which express Celtic culture as seen in the 9th-century illuminated manuscript the Book of Kells, inspired the goal of the renovation: to connect Celtic spirituality to contemporary Catholic worship.
-The project included the design of intricate, curvilinear stencils on light fixtures, elegant plaster reliefs, and stone flooring, using computer-aided design and waterjet cutting technology.
-A new altar and pews were created, incorporating motifs from Celtic culture at both grand and intimate scales.
+In this way, the project constituted a radical approach: one that prioritized restoring the spirit of the place over its historical form.

-A gracious, light-filled space, rejuvenated with history, welcomed an influx of new parishioners into a thriving Church.
-The renovation of Old St Patricks was honored with a prestigious national AIA Award for Design Excellence.
+A gracious, light-filled space, rejuvenated with spirit, welcomed an influx of new parishioners into a thriving Church.
+The American Institute of Architects honored the project with the prestigious national Award for Design Excellence.

 AIA 2002 National Award for Interior Architecture